rick001/spike-sleuth/README.md

 # Spike Sleuth

 A real-time disk I/O monitoring tool that detects and logs high disk read activity spikes on Linux systems.
+Runs as a systemd service for reliable background monitoring.

 ## Overview